 AiProtection provides real-time monitoring that detects malware, spyware, and unwanted access.
-It also filters unwanted websites and apps and allows you to schedule a time that a connected device is able to access the Internet.
+It also filters unwanted websites and apps and allows you to schedule Internet access time for a connected device.

-3.5.1 Network Protection
+3.5.1 Configuring AiProtection

-Network Protection prevents network exploits and secures your network from unwanted access.
+AiProtection prevents network exploits and secures your network from unwanted access.